-- All interested students must complete an application turned in on time.
+- All invited students must complete an application turned in on time and typed.
 Applications turned in after the deadline will not be considered.
-A faculty council will meet to evaluate each applicant's submission and how they meet the pillars and expectations set forth by NJHS and Trinity.
+The Middle School staff, a Pastor and Principal will meet to evaluate each applicant's submission and how they meet the pillars and expectations set forth by NJHS and Trinity.
 Those students who are accepted will be inducted into NJHS at Trinity.
 Completion of a form does not guarantee acceptance into NJHS. - Each member is required to attend the lunch meetings.
-These will be the first Tuesday of every month, unless told otherwise by the faculty leader of NJHS.
+This will be the first Tuesday of every month, unless told otherwise by the faculty leader of NJHS.
 Excused absences from school will be accepted. - A minimum of a 3.5 GPA is expected in order to maintain membership.
-Weekly eligibility checks will insure grades are being maintained.
+Weekly eligibility checks will ensure grades are being maintained.
 Trinity's eligibility policy will apply to NJHS.
 If grades are not maintained, the student will lose their NJHS membership. - A minimum of 10 volunteer hours is expected.
 Most hours will be available through Trinity activities.
 If a student misses opportunities due to absences or lack of participation, volunteer hours must be completed independently and a volunteer write-up must be completed to verify hours. - Adherence to Trinity's behavior expectations according to Trinity's family handbook will be required.
 Failure to follow these could lead to removal from NJHS.